 Thank you for always sharing my passion and love for food and family!

-t is my favorite week, it’s Christmas Cookie Week for myself and a fantastic group of bloggers.
-This amazing week was organized by the very wonderful Ellen who runs Family Around the Table We are sharing amazing cookie recipes everyday this week.
+It is my favorite week, it’s Christmas Cookie Week for myself and a fantastic group of bloggers.
+This amazing week was organized by the very wonderful Ellen who runs Family Around the Table We are sharing amazing cookie recipes every day this week.
 Click through to check out all these amazing recipes!

 - Alfajores (dulce de leche sandwich cookies) by Caroline’s Cooking